-Mike was born at London’s St. Joseph’s Hospital and has lived in the Forest City most of his life.
+Mike was born in London and has lived in the Forest City most of his life.
 After graduating from London South Collegiate Institute, he earned a computer science degree from the University of Waterloo before returning to his hometown.

 Enterpreneur & Employer

 As a founder of his local business, Mike knows the challenges and rewards of launching and sustaining a business.
 At SunTap Technologies, he works with a team of other renewable energy professionals to assess buildings and determine which technology to integrate for long-term energy savings.

 Recently celebrating his company’s fourteen-year anniversary, Mike has gained experience in responsibly managing both finances and time, as well as in building and maintaining relationships with clients.
 He has mentored five students at SunTap during their co-op placements, which convinced him further of the need to create opportunities for young people in our city.

 Mike’s commitment to his community really took hold in 1999, when he began volunteering on Saturday mornings at the London Food Bank.
 Within a few years, he was co-ordinating volunteers and, in 2016, joined the staff to run the Community Harvest program.
 In these 24 years of service, he’s seen how many of our neighbours struggle to make ends meet has motivated Mike to push for more supports for people experiencing poverty, something that has been systematically ignored by all levels of government.

 Mike served as an industry representative on London’s Advisory Committee on the Environment (ACE) for ten years, and served three terms as chair.
 The committee provides input, advice, and makes recommendations to City Council on environmental matters affecting the City of London.
 He led the charge at ACE to recommend City Council decommission the failed Springbank Dam in order to save public money and preserve a healthier environment for the river.